paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 **(c) Ceremony** The Secretary of State shall host an annual ceremony for recipients of the award authorized under subsection (a) as soon as practicable after the date on which the Secretary submits to Congress the report required under [section 7107(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section7107/b/1&num=0&edition=prelim).
 The Secretary of State may pay the travel costs of each recipient and a guest of each recipient who attends the ceremony.

-**(d) Authorization of appropriations** There are authorized to be appropriated, for each of the fiscal years 2008 through 2011, such sums as may be necessary to carry out this section.
+**(d) Authorization of appropriations** There are authorized to be appropriated, for each of the fiscal years 2022 through 2027, such sums as may be necessary to carry out this section.

+### Statutory Notes

+#### Amendments
+2023—Subsec. (d).
+Pub.
+L. 117–347 substituted “2022 through 2027” for “2008 through 2011”.

 <a id="section-7110"></a>